andreash82/monorepo-ts-vite-example/README.md

 - storybook app: vitejs config goes to .storybook/main.js -> viteFinal, no vitejs.config.ts required

 storybook (with vite) requires `shamefully-hoist=true` in .npmrc for now :(

+css in single sass package is inspired by the way how @adobe/react-spectrum handles it ;)